hamzamsalah/hamzamsalah.github.io/my_projects/project18.md

 ### Key Insights
 <!-- Placeholder for your dataset results -->
--
--

 ---

 ### Code and Data
 - **Datasets:**
   - NBA schedule data (2014–15 to 2024–25)
-  - Team performance and game-level stats (e.g., points, defensive eFG%)
+  - Team performance and game-level stats (e.g., points, offensive/defensive eFG%)
   - Locations and travel data
 - **Cleaning and Prep:**
   - Converted dates, sorted, and indexed by game date